wp-plugins/captain-up/README.md

 [Captain Up](http://captainup.com/) is a User Engagement platform for your WordPress site.
 After a quick install your users will be able to connect with Facebook or Twitter, earn points, progress through the levels, achieve badges and compete in leaderboards.

 Captain Up helps you engage with your users.
 You will see more likes, more tweets, more comments and more repeated visits to your site.
-You can learn more about your users and see who is passionate about your blog and who has the most influence in social networks.
+You can learn more about your users and see who is passionate about your site and who has the most influence in social networks.

 You will need to associate your WordPress site with a free Captain Up account.
 If you don't have one yet - [sign up now](http://captainup.com/).